-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 19 Public Hearing Minorities Persons with disabilities Non-targeted/broad community Low Income Individuals This Public Hearing was held on April 7, 2020 at Moreno Valley City Hall.
-The purpose of this meeting was to review and approve the Fiscal Year 2019-2020 Action Plan Substantial Amendment #4 affecting Emergency Solutions Grants (ESG).
-There were no public comments.
-N/A
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 13 Public Hearing Minorities Persons with disabilities Non- targeted/broad community This Public Hearing #3 was held on May 7, 2019 at Moreno Valley City Hall.
+The purpose of this meeting was to review and approve the Annual Action Plan.
+There were no public comments received.
+Please refer to the Citizen N/A Low Income Individuals Participation Plan for formal minutes.